Recognition of trade skills

 - transcripts and certificates of formal training completed

-- work-related references from employers detailing the nature of trade work and the duration of employment, procedures applied and tools and equipment used which are consistent with your trade (references must be on employer's letterhead signed and dated)
+- work-related references from employers detailing the nature of trade work and the duration of employment, procedures applied and tools and equipment used which are consistent with your trade

 - work orders, e-profiling, skills tracker, log books or job cards illustrating the nature of trade work you have performed

-- any other evidence that demonstrates that you are competent or trained to work in your trade that has been verified by a past employer or qualified supervisor.
+- any other evidence that demonstrates that you are competent or trained to work in your trade

-Start here: application guidelines and forms
+Start here: Preparing your application

-The guidelines provide essential information on:
+The web page provides essential information on:

 - the application process